This will be a step-by-step guide for uploading a file to the network and be able to view it in SAFE browser.

 Download latest release of SAFE Browser: Release SAFE Browser 0.4.0 · maidsafe/sn_browser · GitHub

-then access it in your SAFE Browser tab using localhost://p:3003
+Get the safe_web_api_playground running on localhost:3003 then access it in your SAFE Browser tab using localhost://p:3003.

 Reference documentation: http://docs.maidsafe.net/beaker-plugin-safe-app/